 Consistent with the vision of the University, we adhere to a practitioner-scholar model.
-As such, interns are expected to participate in a scholarly activity and share the results with the clinical staff.
 We believe that professionals in training learn best by practicing their skills in an environment that is both supportive and challenging.
 All members of staff are expected to provide services which are grounded in scientific and ethical principles.
 Interns are considered to be colleagues who actively and cooperatively participate in full staff professional development programming as well as in structured and sequenced training seminars.

 The Counseling Center doctoral internship training program incorporates the core values of Bowling Green State University as follows:

 Diversity.
 We value diversity and provide a warm space to honor individuals’ multicultural identities.
 Diversity is a vital component to our training and we actively interweave multicultural considerations throughout the internship experience.
 Providing an affirming space to openly discuss diversity issues is an integral way that we celebrate differences within the counseling center and the university as a whole.
 We also value social justice and empower interns to combat oppression and advocate for change.